NBC News: 2018–present

 In October 2018, NBC News announced that it would soft launch a new free ad-supported streaming television (FAST) channel, initially named "NBC News Signal".
 The service officially launched on May 29, 2019, as NBC News Now.

 In May 2020, Lack departed from NBC News and left NBCUniversal, amid a reorganization being undertaken by new CEO Jeff Shell; NBC News, CNBC, and MSNBC were placed under the supervision of Cesar Conde as chairman of the NBCUniversal News Group.

-Under Conde, NBC News began efforts incorporate more diverse viewpoints—including from conservative perspectives—in its output outside of MSNBC (including Meet the Press), to alleviate concerns from the NBC affiliate body that MSNBC's partisan content reflected upon the division as a whole.
+Under Conde, NBC News began efforts to incorporate more diverse viewpoints—including from conservative perspectives—in its output outside of MSNBC (including Meet the Press), to alleviate concerns from its affiliate body that the left-leaning positioning of MSNBC reflected upon the division as a whole.
 These moves coincided with MSNBC's own changes in leadership, which resulted in a gradual increase in opinion programming, and as a result, a gradual decrease in talent sharing with the remainder of NBC News (with some personalities beginning to prioritize contributions to NBC News Now instead of MSNBC).

 In March 2024, NBC News hired Ronna McDaniel, the former chairwoman of the Republican National Committee (RNC) from 2017 to 2024.
 The hire stirred controversy, as McDaniel had been a staunch Donald Trump loyalist during her tenure at the RNC.
 She made false claims of voter fraud after Joe Biden won the 2020 presidential election, which she sought to overturn.
 After NBC hired her during her interview on Meet the Press with Kristen Welker, McDaniel backtracked on her claims, saying that Biden won the 2020 election "fair and square" and condemned political violence.
 She said of her conduct as RNC chair, "When you're the RNC chair, you — you kind of take one for the whole team, right?
 Now I get to be a little bit more myself."
 After two days of on-air protests by former Meet the Press anchor Chuck Todd and various MSNBC commentators (including Rachel Maddow, Mika Brzezinski, Joe Scarborough and Nicolle Wallace), NBC News announced on March 26, 2024, that the network would not hire McDaniel.